A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Experimental part

-To validate the merits of the proposed DEQ model, we used two publicly available hyperspectral image datasets, i.e., CAVE \cite{cave} dataset and the remotely sensed data Chikusei \cite{yokoya2016airborne}. \begin{itemize} \item The CAVE dataset consists of 32 hyperspectral images, each with a spatial resolution of 512 by 512 pixels 31 spectral bands in the range of 400 to 700 nm. \item The Chikusei dataset is a collection of hyperspectral images captured by a Visible and Near-Infrared imaging sensor over agricultural and urban regions in Chikusei, Ibaraki, Japan.
-The dataset consists of $2517 \times 2335$ pixelsand covers 128 spectral channels ranging from 363 nm to 1018 nm.
-The spatial dimensions of the dataset were reduced by removing the black boundaries, resulting in a final image size of $2048\times2048$ pixels. \end{itemize} All the hyperspectral images were normalized to the range $0-1$.
-In accordance with the experimental setup of the study in \cite{wang_main}, we utilized the following blurring kernels along with Gaussian noise characterized by a standard deviation of $\sigma$ to generate the degraded images: \begin{enumerate}[(a)] \item $9 \times9$ Gaussian kernel with bandwidth $\sigma_k = 2$, and $\sigma = 0.01$ \item $13 \times 13$ Gaussian kernel with bandwidth $\sigma_k = 3$, and $\sigma = 0.01$ \item $9 \times 9$ Gaussian kernel with bandwidth $\sigma_k = 2$, and $\sigma = 0.03$ \item Circle kernel with diameter $7$, and $\sigma = 0.01$ \item Square kernel with side length of $5$, and $\sigma = 0.01$ \end{enumerate} In the following experiments, we divided the CAVE dataset into two sets: a training set consisting of the first 20 images, and a test set consisting of the remaining 12 images.
+\begin{itemize} \item The CAVE dataset consists of 32 hyperspectral images, each with a spatial resolution of 512 by 512 pixels and 31 spectral bands in the range of 400 to 700 nm. \item The Chikusei dataset is a hyperspectral image captured by a Visible and Near-Infrared imaging sensor over agricultural and urban regions in Chikusei, Ibaraki, Japan.
+The dataset consists of $2517 \times 2335$ pixels and covers 128 spectral channels ranging from 363 nm to 1018 nm. \end{itemize} All the hyperspectral images were normalized to the range $0-1$.
+Additionally, following the setup in \cite{wang_main}, we generated degraded images using the following blurring kernels combined with Gaussian noise of standard deviation $\sigma$: \begin{enumerate}[(a)] \item $9 \times9$ Gaussian kernel with bandwidth $\sigma_k = 2$, and $\sigma = 0.01$, (b) $13 \times 13$ Gaussian kernel with bandwidth $\sigma_k = 3$, and $\sigma = 0.01$, (c) $9 \times 9$ Gaussian kernel with bandwidth $\sigma_k = 2$, and $\sigma = 0.03$, (d) Circle kernel with diameter $7$, and $\sigma = 0.01$, and (e) Square kernel with side length of $5$, and $\sigma = 0.01$ \end{enumerate} In the following experiments, we divided the CAVE dataset into two sets: a training set consisting of the first 20 images, and a test set consisting of the remaining 12 images.
 For the Chikusei dataset, we extracted a sub-image of size 1024 × 2048 from the top area of the image for training purposes, and then we cropped the remaining part into 32 non-overlapping sub-images of size 256 × 256 × 128 for testing.